palaidn/palaidn_subnet/README.md

 - No active Firewall preventing communication between your Miner and Validators.
 6. Git clone the Palaidn repo, install the needed packages, and start your Miner’s script.

+# Installation Guide

+To begin using this repository, the first step is to install Bittensor.
+Bittensor is a prerequisite for running the scripts and tools provided here.

+You can find detailed installation instructions for Bittensor in the official documentation [here](https://docs.bittensor.com/getting-started/installation).

+Please make sure to follow the installation steps carefully to ensure that Bittensor is properly set up on your system before proceeding with any other operations.

+If you encounter any issues during the installation process, refer to the troubleshooting section in the Bittensor documentation or reach out to our support team for assistance.

 # Creating a Wallet

 Before proceeding, you'll need to create a wallet.
 A wallet is required for managing your digital assets and interacting with the functionalities provided by this repository.